-Address Plot 100, Site: Beaulieu Park (Parcel M N and Q)
+Address Plot 103.
+Site: Bea ulieu Park (Parcel M N and Q)

-Property type 1 Bedroom Flat, Floor: 1
+Property type 1 Bedroom Flat, Floor: 2

 Scheme Shared ownership

 Full market value £245,000

 Share Purchase Price and Rent Examples The share purchase price is calculated using the full market value and the percentage share purchased.
-If you buy a 50.00% share, the share purchase price will be \$122,500 and the rept will be \$280.73 a month.

-£122,500 and the rent will be £280.73 a month.
+If you buy a 50.00% share, the share purchase price will be £122,500 and the rent will be £280.73 a month.

 If you buy a larger share, you'll pay less rent.
 The table below shows further examples.

 Share Share Purchase Price Monthly rent

 25% £61,250 £421.09

 30% £73,500 £393.02

 40% £98,000 £336.88

 50% £122,500 £280.73

 60% £147,000 £224.58

 70% £171,000 £168.44

 75% £183,750 £140.36

-the amount you can a financial assessn Your annual rent is n afford.
-You'll receiv nent. will change depending on ve a worked example after of the remaining share of lord.
+the amount you can a financial assessn n afford.
+You'll receiv nent. will change dependin ve a worked example a of the remaining sha after

+the full market valu e owned by the land llord.

-Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes:
+Monthly payment to the landlord In addition to the rent above, the monthly payment to the landlord includes: dlord

-Service charge Buildings insurance Management fee ding £32.92 sinking fund)
+Service charge Buildings insurance Management fee ding £32.92 sinking fu nd)

-Total monthly payment excluding rent £109.11
+Total monthly payn nent excluding rent £109.11

 Reservation fee £500.00

 You'll need to pay a reservation fee to secure your home.
 When you pay the fee, no one else will be able to reserve the home.
 The reservation fee secures the home for 42 days.
 If you buy the home, the fee will be taken off the final amount you pay on completion.
 If you do not buy the home, the fee is refundable.
-Eligibility You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
+You can apply to buy the home if both of the following apply: your household income is £80,000 or less you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: you're a first-time buyer you used to own a home but cannot afford to buy one now you're forming a new household - for example, after a relationship breakdown you're an existing shared owner, and you want to move you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
 As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Tenure Leasehold Lease type Shared ownership flat lease Lease term 125 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Rent review Rent review Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus 0.5%.
+Leasehold Shared ownership flat lease 125 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Rent review Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months plus 0.5%.
 For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
-Maximum share you can own You can buy up to 100% of your home.
+You can buy up to 100% of your home.